Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Finite-temperature reduced density matrix functional theory

-The central problem in FT-RDMFT now consists in the construction of correlation functionals.
-In the following we will exploit the existence of a Kohn-Sham system to derive a methodology for the iterative construction of functionals using methods from FT-MBPT.
+We have established the theoretical framework of FT-RDFMT by proving Hohenberg-Kohn-like theorems.
+The central problem for turning this theory into a practical scheme is finding approximations as a functional of the 1RDM.
+In analogy to DFT, one possible route for constructing such approximations requires us to introduce the KS scheme.
+Then we can exploit the existence of a KS system to derive a methodology for the iterative construction of functionals using methods from FT-MBPT.